Start With the Bottleneck, Not the Task List

 For most teams, this means Slack, email, project tools, and a clear place in weekly handoffs.

-This is the difference between outsourced task support and real execution capacity.
+This is the difference between generic task support and real execution capacity.

 Define Ownership, Not Help

-This is the biggest performance difference in offshore hiring.
+This is the biggest performance difference when adding execution capacity to your team.

 Vague roles create vague outcomes.